 As you see in the above output, ostechnix.com is located in Brea city, United States of America, hence the above command displays weather details of Brea city.
-You can also use IP address instead of domain.
+You can also use IP address instead of domain name.

 Display weather details using Airport code

 I know a particular Airport code.
 Can I able to get the weather details of that region?
 Yes!!
 For example, New Delhi Indira Gandhi International Airport code is DEL.

 Display weather details using Zipcode

 It is also possible to get weather details if you know any region’s zipcode.
 For example, New York are a code is 10001.
 So, just run the following command to display the weather information of New York city.